-Course Content In the exercise ecosystem services in selected regions will be quantified with the InVEST (Integrated Valuation of Ecosystem Services and Tradeoffs) model.
+Course Content In the exercise ecosystem services will be quantified in selected regions with the InVEST (Integrated Valuation of Ecosystem Services and Tradeoffs) model.
 Following this, scenarios of future land-use change are developed and impacts on different ecosystem services are simulated.

-Teaching Style Ü Ecosystem Services Assessment of Landscapes (2 SWS, 2 CP) Prerequisites: Basic knowledge in GIS (obligatory) and C2 Ecosystem Services and Biodiversity (recommended) Performance Assessment: Written report (ungraded) Workload Active participation in 1 course: 30 hours Assessment component determined by instructor: 30 hours Total: 60 hours Credit Points 2 CP Scope of Time One semester (Recommended: 2nd Global Change Ecology semester) Semester Offered Summer Semester Target Group Ecology and geography-oriented master's programmes Reference to Other Modules C2 Ecosystem Services and Biodiversity M9 Life Cycle Assessment of Products Responsible for the Module Ecological Services, UBT Structural Content Ecological Services, UBT Learning Objectives Aim of the exercise "Life Cycle Assessment of Products" is to introduce assessment methods that can be used by business and political leaders to audit the environmental consequences of their decision.
+Teaching Style Ü Ecosystem Services Assessment of Landscapes (2 SWS, 2 CP) Prerequisites: Basic knowledge in GIS (obligatory) and C2 Ecosystem Services and Biodiversity (recommended) Performance Assessment: Written elaboration (report) (ungraded) Workload Active participation in 1 course: 30 hours Assessment component determined by instructor: 30 hours Total: 60 hours Credit Points 2 CP Scope of Time One semester (Recommended: 2nd Global Change Ecology semester) Semester Offered Summer semester Target Group Ecology and geography-oriented master's programmes Reference to Other Modules C2 Ecosystem Services and Biodiversity M9 Life Cycle Assessment of Products Responsible for the Module Ecological Services, UBT Structural Content Ecological Services, UBT Learning Objectives Aim of the exercise "Life Cycle Assessment of Products" is to introduce assessment methods that can be used by business and political actors to assess the environmental consequences of their decision in product systems.